Sen. Marsha Blackburn (R-TN)

 Senator Mike Braun is the junior senator from Indiana, a private business owner, and formerly served in the Indiana House of Representatives and as a member of the Jasper County School Board.
 He's a member of the Senate Health, Education, Labor, and Pensions Committee, which has jurisdiction on U.S. health policy, and the Senate Special Committee on Aging, which oversees the development of health policy for seniors and Medicare.

 Rep. Michael Burgess, MD is the Ranking Member of the House Energy & Commerce Subcommittee on Health, which has jurisdiction on the USPSTF Transparency and Accountability Act.
 Dr. Burgess has served as a physician leader in Congress since 2003, championing numerous issues such as repealing the fatally flawed Sustainable Growth Rate formula and the Independent Payment Advisory Board.

 Sen. Bill Cassidy, MD (R-LA)

 Sen. Bill Cassidy, MD is a member of the Senate Finance and HELP Committees, both of which oversee health policy.
-Sen. Cassidy, a gastroenterologist before coming to Congress, has an extensive record of accomplishment in healthcare.
-He, along with other Senators, recently introduced the Stopping the Outrageous Practice (STOP) of Surprise Bills Act of 2019, aimed at addressing the issue of surprise medical billing.
+Sen. Cassidy, a gastroenterologist before coming to Congress, has an extensive record of accomplishment in health care.
+He, along with other Senators, introduced the Stopping the Outrageous Practice (STOP) of Surprise Bills Act of 2019, aimed at addressing the issue of surprise medical billing.
 He also is interested in legislation to streamline the prior authorization process.